-- 2. It is proposed to build extensions to a detached dwelling (Ryefield) on Hackness Road in Scalby and convert the whole into 8 flats and this report has been commissioned to: - · establish how the existing facilities are drained - determine how the new building should be drained - assess whether the site will be affected by flooding or cause others to flood. - 3.
-This report should be read in conjunction with architectural details prepared by Malcolm Tempest Ltd.
+- It is proposed to convert an existing detached house into three dwellings and within the grounds construct three additional dwellings in the form of one detached and a pair of semidetached houses.
+This report has been commissioned to: - establish how the existing facilities are drained - · determine how the new building should be drained - assess whether the site will be affected by flooding or cause others to flood. - This report should be read in conjunction with architectural details prepared by Malcolm Tempest Ltd.